hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > They neither care for dancing, nor for fame;
 >
-> But should a dancer, or known teacher, call
+> But should a dancer, or known teacher, call[^165]

->
+[^165]: A well-known professor who prints a flaming bill, and proposes to teach every department of the art, at one of his Public Balls attended the door himself, for the avowed purpose of keeping out every professed dancer who might apply, whether with admission tickets or not--the reason he gave for this very extraordinary seclusion was, that their object was either to make impertinent remarks, or to draw away his pupils.

 > And ask of them admission to their ball,
 >
 > Heed be refused, for those imposing elves,